 THE CORE OF OUR NEW COLLECTION

 Within LINTELOO, “connection” is a core value: bringing people together in an environment where they will feel comfortable and safe.
-In one way or another, each of the designs that will festively and officially become part of the collection on their debut at this edition of Salone del Mobile has “connection” as its theme.
 The designers who started creating for LINTELOO with this theme in mind are Anthony Guerrée, Sebastian Herkner, Roderick Vos, Sjoerd Vroonland and Jan te Lintelo.

 MALIBU - by Jan te Lintelo

 A connection between past and present—and, for that matter, between the American West Coast and East Coast—can be seen in Jan te Lintelo’s latest design, the ‘Malibu’ sofa.
 ‘I have always been very happy with the ‘Hamptons’: sleek yet relaxed and incredibly comfortable.
 We wanted to keep those qualities and connect them to a slightly more luxurious outlook.
 Adding an elegant frame with feet that are so slender that the sofa appears to float, creates just the right difference.
 And the names reflect that as well: the vibe in the Hamptons is a bit more rugged, more earthy than in Malibu, California.
 But both are on the coast, so that feeling of space and freedom you always have when you are near the ocean, is definitely also there in the ‘Malibu’.’